Shiva Temples of Tamilnadu

 PIN 605402

-Unaware of the elder brother's deceit, the assembled villagers and panchayat had no choice but to dismiss the younger brother's claims.
+Unaware of the elder brother's deceit, the assembled villagers and the council had no choice but to dismiss the younger brother's claims.
 The elder brother, triumphant in his deception, reclaimed the cane from his younger brother and embarked on a journey of approximately 9 kilometers to the Thumbur Nagamman temple.
 Upon reaching the temple, he proudly boasted about how the divine power of the Goddess had no effect on him.

 According to historical accounts, it was at this precise moment that a venomous black snake emerged and fatally bit the elder brother.
 On the location, a statue of a snake now stands as a testament to the incident.
 Additionally, an impression of a serpent's tail can still be observed on the chest of Devi Muthambigai, serving as tangible evidence of the occurrence.
 Devotees seeking confirmation of this can seek the guidance of the Sivachariya.